Computable analysis on the space of marked groups: Introduction on some results in Markovian computable analysis

 This proposition could have been phrased: any computable point in the closure of $Y$ is automatically in its ``effective closure''. \begin{proof} Given a point $x$ adherent to $Y$, we can define a computable sequence $(v_{n})_{n\in\mathbb{N}}$ by: $v_{n}$ is the first element, in a fixed enumeration of $Y$, which is proven to satisfy $d(x,v_{n})<2^{-n}$. \end{proof} This proposition has the immediate corollary: \begin{cor} In a recursive Polish space with a dense and computable sequence $(u_{n})_{n\in\mathbb{N}}$, each point is the limit of an effectively Cauchy and computable sequence extracted from $(u_{n})_{n\in\mathbb{N}}$. \end{cor}

-The following result shows one of the appeals of recursive Polish spaces: the computable structure on a recursive Polish space is entirely defined by the distance function between elements of its dense sequence. \begin{thm} A recursive Polish space is computably isometric to the effective completion of any of its computable and dense sequences. \end{thm}
+The following result is important in that it relates the less general approach based on notions of recursive presentations of Polish spaces (see Definition \ref{def:RecPresPolish}) to the approach based on numberings.
+Indeed, using numberings, it is possible to define spaces that are not necessarily effectively separable, and not effectively complete.
+The idea behind the use of recursive presentations of Polish spaces is to use the fact that the computable structure on a recursive Polish space is entirely defined by the distance function between elements of its dense sequence to define it in one single step.
+The following theorem shows that we arrive to the same result via both approaches. \begin{thm} A recursive Polish space is computably isometric to the effective completion of any of its computable and dense sequences. \end{thm}

 What this theorem means is in fact the following.
 Let $(X,d,\nu)$ be a recursive Polish space, and $(u_{n})_{n\in\mathbb{N}}$ a $\nu$-computable and dense sequence.
 One can restrict $\nu$ to the dense sequence, to obtain a recursive metric space $(\{u_{n},n\in\mathbb{N}\},d,\nu_{\vert(u_{n})_{n\in\mathbb{N}}})$.
 One can then consider the effective completion of $(\{u_{n},n\in\mathbb{N}\},d,\nu_{\vert(u_{n})_{n\in\mathbb{N}}})$, following Definition \ref{def:Eff-Completion}.